OHDSI/CureIdRegistry/EdgeToolSuite.md

 - https://github.com/OHDSI/OHDSIonAWS
 - - Includes Atlas and Hades

-### 2. Broadsea provides a set of docker containers that easy the cost of implementation
+### 2. Broadsea provides a set of docker containers that ease the cost of implementation

 - https://github.com/OHDSI/Broadsea
 - - Includes Atlas and Hades